AatishP/lw-shop-demo/README.md

 - It is allowed to have one product only as long as there are variations following the instructions above.
 - Don’t expect a fully fleshed UI/UX, happy to have grey scale UI and things to simplify the work, at least make sure that the user journey flows

+--

+_You may note the addition of the 'Order History' tab - this wasn't strictly required in the brief, but I figured it made the Home screen look a bit less lonely_

 ## Getting started